 which, as I have often said, is within the souls of men.

 Black Elk, Oglala Sioux & Spiritual Leader (1863 - 1950)

 Blessed are the peacemakers for they shall be called the children of God.— Matthew 5:3-10

 A Book on Peace - A gift anyone will love

-These two books are written for children and would be such good gifts.
-They're colorful and easy to read.
-Even a grownup would love them, I'm certain!
+This book was written for children and would be such a good gift.
+It's colorful and easy to read.
+Even a grownup would love it, I'm certain!